RCochrane/Rcochrane.github.io/_publications/2019-12-19-Rapid-method-for-generating-designer-algal-mitochondrial-genomes.md

 title: "Rapid method for generating designer algal mitochondrial genomes"
 collection: publications
 permalink: /publication/2019-12-19-Rapid-method-for-generating-designer-algal-mitochondrial-genomes
-excerpt: 'This paper is demonstrates the methods for cloning and engineering of Phaeodactylum tricornutum's mitochondrial genome.
+excerpt: 'This paper is demonstrates the methods for cloning and engineering of Phaeodactylum tricornutums mitochondrial genome.
 The mitochondrial genome was cloned in yeast and bacteria and found no significant host burden.'
 date: 2019-12-19
 venue: 'bioRxiv'
 paperurl: 'http://rcochrane.github.io/files/paper2.pdf'